Lab-Topology-Builder/LTB-K8s-Backend/docs/decisions/0006-lab-instance-set.md

 ## Context and Problem Statement

-We could use one CR, LabInstanceSet, and tell the operator we want e.g. 10 LabInstances by providing one LabInstance CR and a generator like a list of names or we could provide the operator 10 CRs to create 10 LabInstances.
+We could create a CR called LabInstanceSet, and tell the operator we want e.g. 10 LabInstances by providing one LabInstance CR and a generator like a list of names or we could provide the operator 10 CRs to create 10 LabInstances.

 ## Considered Options